ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/sql.md

 mysql some_db < dump.sql
 ```

-We assume `some_table` table exists in `some_db` MySQL database.
+We assume that the `some_table` table exists in the `some_db` MySQL database.

-### Exporting set of values
+### Exporting a set of values

-ClickHouse has [Values](https://clickhouse.com/docs/en/interfaces/formats#data-format-values) format which is similar to SQLInsert, but omits `INSERT INTO table VALUES` part and returns only a set of values:
+ClickHouse has [Values](https://clickhouse.com/docs/en/interfaces/formats#data-format-values) format, which is similar to SQLInsert, but omits an `INSERT INTO table VALUES` part and returns only a set of values:

 ```sql
 SELECT * FROM some_data LIMIT 3 FORMAT Values;